muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 ### Allowed statement 1

-The atlas is no longer only an AI troubleshooting system in a narrow sense.
+The Atlas is no longer only an AI troubleshooting system in a narrow sense.

 ### Allowed statement 2

-The atlas now includes a first formal cross-domain bridge layer.
+The Atlas now includes a first formal cross-domain bridge layer.

 ### Allowed statement 3